knunery/codex/README.md

 `hg qpush --move some-patch` move a patch to the top of the queue

+`hg fmdiff -r qparent` use filemerge Diff with patchqueues

 ##### Creating a new bookmark(git branches)
 `hg bookmark '#{bookmark name}'` to create a new bookmark